SAP-samples/teched2021-IIS160/README.md

 improve the efficiency of developing SAP Fiori apps.\
 In this session you will get hands-on experience developing a standard list report or object page app\
 using SAP Fiori elements, and then extend it using the flexible programming model.\
-Learn how to use the new features provided with SAP Fiori Tools to simplify how you add annotations\
+Learn how to use the new features provided with SAP Fiori tools to simplify how you add annotations\
 and to personalize the appearance of your app.

 ## Requirements